 After reaching an agreement and the seller receiving the reservation deposit, the buyer and the seller must instruct their respective lawyers.
 If the parties will not be in Cyprus to deal with the sale/purchase they will need to sign power of attorneys so that they can be represented in Cyprus for the conveyancing transaction.
 In order to prepare the contracts, the buyer’s lawyer will request documents and information from the seller’s lawyer regarding the property.
 Such information usually consists of recent land registry search results, list of contents etc. If the information and searches are satisfactory then contracts are drafted.
 Usually draft contracts are sent between the lawyers back and forth with changes until there is a final draft that both lawyers are satisfied with.
 The two lawyers then send the final draft of the contract to their respective clients for their comments or approval.

-When the seller and the buyer have both agreed the terms of the contract, the lawyers will arrange the signing of the same provided that the Buyer’s lawyer holds the necessary funds from the Buyer to pay the amount which is payable on the signing of contracts.
+When the seller and the buyer have both agreed on the terms of the contract, the lawyers will arrange the signing of the same provided that the Buyer’s lawyer holds the necessary funds from the Buyer to pay the amount which is payable on the signing of contracts.

 Transferring funds to Cyprus